Prevention of Cardiomyopathy

 Screening items should include:

-• Serum biomarkers: Monitoring BNP/NT-proBNP levels.
+• Serum biomarkers: BNP/NT-proBNP levels monitoring

-Screening Strategies for Special Populations
+Screening Strategies for Specific Populations

 Environmental or Workplace Considerations